Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The server can now verify the signature and client and server finalize the EAP method.

-## Authentication with non-residential FIDO keys and user-specific authentication policies
+## Authentication with non-discoverable credentials and user-specific authentication policies

 In this use case, different users have different authentication policies, i.e. employees are allowed to use silent authentication, but administrators need an authentication with user presence.